communitybridge/easycla/docs/Add-a-Company-to-a-Project.md

    * Company Name

-      This name must be unique–multiple instances of the same company cannot exist.
+      This name must be unique⏤multiple instances of the same company cannot exist.

-   * Manager email
+   * Your email⏤your company email

-   * Manager name
+   * Your name

    The Companies page shows your company.

-1. Sign out or continue to [Sign a CCLA on Behalf of the Company](Sign-a-Corporate-CLA-on-Behalf-of-the-Company.md) (CLA signatory).
+1. Sign out or continue to [Sign a CCLA on Behalf of the Company](Sign-a-Corporate-CLA-on-Behalf-of-the-Company.md) (CCLA signatory).